keboola/developers-docs/extend/generic-extractor/jobs/index.md

 * TOC
 {:toc}

-The jobs section of the configuration contains descriptions of API resources that will be extracted.
+The jobs section of the configuration contains descriptions of the API resources to be extracted.
 The `jobs` configuration property is an array of processed API endpoints.
 A single *job represents a single [API resource](/extend/generic-extractor/tutorial/rest)*.
-If you are new to Generic Extractor, you should go through the [corresponding part of the tutorial](/extend/generic-extractor/tutorial/jobs/).
+If new to Generic Extractor, learn about [jobs in our tutorial](/extend/generic-extractor/tutorial/jobs/) first.

 A sample job configuration can look like this: